csik/4240_Syllabus/texts.md

 ## Course Texts
 ### Textbook

-The course uses a **course reader**, which you can purchase from the Cornell Store.
+The course uses a "digital only" [course reader](https://www.vitalsource.com/products/designing-technoloy-for-social-impact-christopher-csikszentmihalyi-v9781649504975?term=9781649504975), which you can purchase from the Cornell Store.
+We only include articles or chapters that cannot be shared any other (legal) way.
+There is no paper reader -- once purchased you will be able to download it.

-The rest of the course readings are available on-line or will be handed out through Canvas.
+The rest of the course readings are available on-line.
 To access many of these readings through the links, you will need to be on the Cornell network, or logged in to the Cornell library through a proxy using your NetID.
-You can find out more about how to do this [here](https://courses.infosci.cornell.edu/%22http://labs.library.cornell.edu/passkey/%22).
+You can find out more about how to do this [here](https://www.library.cornell.edu/services/apps/passkey).

 ### Bibliography of course readings